spatie/laravel-feed/README.md

 Route::feeds();
 ```

 Optionally, you can pass a string as a first argument of the macro.
-The string will be used as a a URL prefix for all configured feeds.
+The string will be used as a URL prefix for all configured feeds.

 Next, you must publish the config file: